The history of our church is like a ship at sea; stopping at several ports to take on a new Captain, to add a new member, or to take on passengers.

 In December 1999, God saw fit to send us another strong leader, Reverend John Henry Gillyard.
 Rev. Gillyard was with us from December 1999 to September 2001.
-Under Rev. Gillyard’s leadership we were blessed with two more faithful, dedicated and devoted ministers, Evangelist Carrie Belle Jackson and Licentiate Patricia Middleton.
+Under Rev. Gillyard’s leadership we were blessed with a faithful, dedicated and devoted minister, Evangelist Carrie Belle Jackson.

 In September 2001, God sent us a good, strong leader, Reverend Edward Palmer, who came to is let us know that “Jesus is Alive and Well.”
 Rev. Palmer is a kind, loving, unselfish pastor who gives his time and attention to everyone, especially the young people.
-Under his leadership we were blessed with yet another minister, a young, vibrant, dedicated minister, Licentiate Raymond Bernard Young.
+Under his leadership we were blessed with yet two young, dedicated, and vibrant ministers, Licentiate Patricia Middleton and Licentiate Raymond Bernard Young.
 There is more to be done in the near future but with his vast experience, knowledge and a passion for preaching and teaching the gospel, we continued to reach our goals and looked forward to many years under the leadership of Reverend Palmer.
 In October 2005 Reverend Palmer retired from the ministry due to medical reasons but with what we accomplished through his ministry and his guidance, we are expecting to lower our anchor, step ashore, kneel at the edge of the ocean, and give thanks to the Almighty God, who kept the fierce gales from blowing us astray, and the angry waves from swallowing us.

 In October 2005, God sent us a good, faithful servant and exceptional leader, Reverend Spavarie B. Taylor.
-Reverend Taylorhas been an inspiration to us.
+Reverend Taylor has been an inspiration to us.
 She came with a church theme in mind: “Building Relationship” and she has been teaching us how to build a relationship with God and each other.
 She is an advocate for the young people and works diligently with them.
 She is a preacher, teacher, mentor, and guidance counselor.
 The spiritual body of the church as well as the up building of the church has improved tremendously since God sent her to us.
 She is an extraordinary pastor with a vision for St. James A M E Church.
 The door to her heart is always open to us.
-She is a caring, compassionate individual and we are truly blessed to have her.
-With her at the helm, we are sure to reach higher spiritual heights.
+She was a caring, compassionate individual and we are truly blessed to have had her.

 To God be the Glory for the great things He has done and continues to do for the family of Saint James African Methodist Episcopal Church.